khronokernel/khronokernel.github.io/_posts/2022-11-01-LEGACY-METAL-PART-2.md

     void *handle = dlopen(compiler_plugin_path, RTLD_LAZY);
     if (handle) {
         // Starts compiling
    } else {
       // Error Logging
    }
 }
 ```

-And with macOS Ventura, MTLCompilerInterface no longer checks for the 3802 path.
+From the above, we see that MTLCompilerInterface no longer checks for the 3802 path in Ventura.
 Thus to support Metal 1 GPUs, we'll want to downgrade the MTLCompilerService.xpc service.

 However once downgraded, we'll get Sandboxing errors, thus to resolve this we'll add a generic Sandbox profile: